-This function performs non hierarchical clustering on the basis of dissimilarity with Density-based Spatial Clustering of Applications with Noise (DBSCAN)
+This function performs non-hierarchical clustering based on dissimilarity using the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm.

 Usage